• Privacy Policy

 Additional Tips for Handling Curry Stains

 Curry stains are notoriously difficult to remove, but it is possible.
+If all else fails, try a little Goo Gone to remove the stain.
 Early treatment is crucial, ideally as soon as the spill occurs.
 There’s a good chance that a professional dry cleaner or carpet cleaner will be able to help after you’ve exhausted all other options and are still dealing with a stain.

 When to Call a Professional